WalletConnect/WalletConnectSwiftV2/README.md

                                    icons: [String]?)
         let client = WalletConnectClient(metadata: AppMetadata,
                             projectId: String,
-                            isController: Bool,
                             relayHost: String)
 ```
-The `controller` client will always be the "wallet" which is exposing blockchain accounts to a "dapp" and therefore is also in charge of signing.

 After instantiation of a client set its delegate.
 #### Pair Clients